 How Many Days in Venice?

 To decide how many days to spend in Venice, you must decide before your visit what is important to you.
-It is possible to see some of the city in one day, but to really soak in the city and its offerings you should plan in at least 3 to 4 days in Venice.
+It is possible to see some of the city with one day in Venice, but to really soak in the city and its offerings you should plan in at least 3 to 4 days in this incredible city.

-It is also important to note that there are no roads or cars in Venice as it is made up of several islands connected through canals.
+It is also important to note that there are no roads or cars in Venice as it is made up of several islands connected through canals in the Venice Lagoon.
 While there is public transport in the form of boats, you either need to plan in how much time you will spend walking (make sure to invest in comfortable walking shoes!) or using public transport to get to your destinations.

 Venice can be reached through two airports.
 One is outside Venice in the mainland city of Treviso, and Marco Polo is just across the lagoon.
 Both airports are connected to the city through public transport.

-Treviso airport has a direct bus to Venice’s Piazzale Roma that takes approximately one hour.
-Marco Polo airport also has a bus service to Piazzale Roma, which takes about twenty minutes.
 Should you be looking to get closer to your accommodation from Marco Polo airport, the blue Alilaguna line boat service stops at several points across the central lagoon such as Fondamente Nuove in Cannaregio and San Marco within about half an hour.
-If your budget allows it, there are also shared water taxis that will take you directly to your hotel.
+If your Venice trip budget allows it, there are also shared water taxis that will take you directly to your hotel.

 It is also possible to arrive to Venice by train from a nearby city such as Bologna, Milan or Florence, it’s best to book tickets in advance to get the best fares – you can click here to browse train routes and availability.

-While there is public transport in Venice, it is definitely possible to see Venice entirely on foot.
+While there is public transport in Venice, it is definitely possible to plan your full itinerary for Venice entirely on foot.
 Walking along the narrow alleyways and canals is what inspired the real feeling of being in Venice for me.
 Most districts are connected through bridges and Venice also has quite a few street signs to keep you on track.
 It is easy to get lost, but that is almost the best thing about it.

-So, you are going to Venice, but what to do?
-During your first 2 days in Venice, you will want to try and see as much of the city as possible.
-Luckily, it is definitely possible to tick off many popular tourist sites and explore many of the cities charms and quirky attractions within 2 days.
+So, you are starting to plan your Venice itinerary, but what to do?
+During your first two days, you will want to try and see as much of the city as possible.
+Luckily, it is definitely possible to tick off many popular tourist sites and explore many of the city’s charms and quirky attractions within 2 days.

-Should you have the option to stay for 3 days in Venice, you can then also learn more about the surrounding islands and their cultural heritage.
-Of course, it is hard to narrow down exactly what to see and do, especially if you are looking for some activities outwith the typical sightseeing ‘agenda.’
-Hopefully, this itinerary will inspire and help you choose how many days in Venice is enough for your trip.
+Should you have the option to stay for three days, you can then also learn more about the surrounding islands and their cultural heritage.
+Of course, it is hard to narrow down exactly what to see and do, especially if you are looking for some activities outside of the typical sightseeing ‘agenda.’

 Start your day at Rialto Bridge (Ponte di Rialto)